Dec 06, 2017

 As most bakers know, the two most common types of commercial mixers are planetary and spiral mixers.
 However, they may not fully understand the differences between them — and there are many.

 To decide which one is best suited for the productivity of their kitchens and businesses, bakers must have a strong grasp on the different features planetary and spiral mixers offer.
 In general, a planetary mixer is ideal when versatility of use and robust kneading are desired.
-A spiral mixer, on the other hand, is the best option when mixing artisanal and airier doughs.
+A spiral mixer, on the other hand, is the best option when mixing artisan and airier dough.

 Below is a closer look at both types of mixers.